Learn More

 Day 5: Private Flight to Warrnambool / Tower Hill Wildlife Reserve / Great Ocean Road—Port Campbell National Park

-We then start our journey down the Great Ocean Road, stopping at a flying fox colony and the Bay of Islands Coastal Park to shoot its dramatic rock stacks.
+Then, our journey begins down the Great Ocean Road, with a stop at a flying fox colony and the Bay of Islands Coastal Park to shoot its dramatic rock stacks.
 More varied landscape photography awaits at London Bridge—now known as London Arch after the "bridge" connecting the rock formation to the mainland collapsed in 1990, leaving a stand-alone arch.
-After dinner in the seaside village of Port Campbell, return to the limestone coast to photograph a colony of thousands of short-tailed shearwaters nests atop a towering sea stack.
-On most summer nights, they return, making for stunning video and images.
+After dinner in the seaside village of Port Campbell, return to the limestone coast to photograph a colony of thousands of short-tailed shearwaters, which nest atop a towering sea stack.
+On most summer nights they make a predictable return, offering a chance for stunning video and images.

 Day 6: Twelve Apostles / Great Otway National Park / Private Tour of Wildlife Wonders Sanctuary

-Begin the day with a sunrise shoot at the famous Twelve Apostles, limestone sea stacks that rise from the Southern Ocean off Port Campbell National Park.
-Eroded from mainland cliffs in a process that began 10–20 million years ago, these structures were originally caves, then arches that collapsed to become isolated 150-foot-high rock towers, making for a powerful visual story.
-Below, the marine park’s vibrant colors of sponge gardens, reef fish, corals and kelp forests add an element of depth and perspective to these landscape images.
+Begin the day with a sunrise shoot at the famous Twelve Apostles—a group of limestone sea stacks that rise from the Southern Ocean off Port Campbell National Park.
+Eroded from mainland cliffs in a process that began 10–20 million years ago, these structures were originally caves, then arches that collapsed to become isolated 150-foot-high rock towers.
+Below, the marine park is filled with vibrant colors from sponge gardens, reef fish, corals and kelp forests.

 Along our coastal drive, capture more dramatic limestone formations before entering coastal heathland and the towering eucalyptus forests of Great Otway National Park.
-Here we have opportunities for panoramic shots to encompass the dramatic scenery or macrophotography, as we focus on intricate details like the delicate fronds of giant tree ferns and emerald-green moss on tree bark.
-Capture the streaming light as it flows through the branches while also looking for a range of birds and wildlife: Otway black snail, eastern yellow robin, king parrot and crimson rosella, long-nosed potoroos foraging in the leaf litter, ring-tailed possums, swamp wallabies and gray kangaroos.
+Here, opportunities await for panoramic shots to encompass the dramatic scenery, or macrophotography, as we focus on intricate details like the fronds of giant tree ferns and emerald-green moss on bark.
+Capture the streaming light as it flows through the branches while also looking for birds and wildlife: we might spy Otway black snail, eastern yellow robin, king parrot and crimson rosella, long-nosed potoroos foraging in the leaf litter, ring-tailed possums, swamp wallabies and gray kangaroos.
 Returning to the coast, scout for Australian fur seals that haul out on a small rocky island in a marine reserve.

 Day 7: Great Ocean Road / Private Flight to Tasmania / Cradle Mountain

-Rise early to drive the final scenic stretch of the Great Ocean Road to Geelong, where we board our private chartered flight to the island state of Tasmania, 150 miles south across the Bass Strait.
-Upon arrival, visit a local arboretum in search of wild platypus in the water features.
-Watch for bubbles that betray their movements and adjust your focus for sharp images of their unique bills breaking the water’s surface.
+Rise early to follow the final scenic stretch of the Great Ocean Road to Geelong, where we board our private chartered flight to the island state of Tasmania, 150 miles south across the Bass Strait.
+Upon arrival, visit a local arboretum to look for wild platypus in the water features.
+Watch for bubbles that betray their movements, and adjust your focus for sharp images of their broad bills breaking the water’s surface.

 A legacy of wilderness appreciation is intrinsic to Tasmania, the birthplace of the world’s first environmental political party.
 The island of Tasmania, or lutruwita, is home to the Aboriginal palawa peoples who have lived here for more than 60,000 years, before the British Empire arrived to form a penal colony in 1803.

-Continue to our lodge on the edge of Cradle Mountain National Park, where we settle in before an evening outing to photograph the abundant nocturnal wildlife around the premises—we often spot wallabies, possums, pademelons and our first opportunities with wombats.
-And while we are extremely unlikely to see one, endangered Tasmanian devils and quolls also inhabit these forests.
-Astrophotography is a highlight here, too, with spectacular stars and a prominent view of the Southern Cross on a clear night.?
+Continue to our lodge on the edge of Cradle Mountain National Park, where we settle in before an evening outing to photograph the abundant nocturnal wildlife around the premises—we often spot wallabies, possums, pademelons and our first sightings of wombats.
+And while we are extremely unlikely to see them, endangered Tasmanian devils and quolls also inhabit these forests.
+Astrophotography is a highlight here, too, with spectacular stars and a prominent view of the Southern Cross on a clear night.

 Days 8 & 9: Cradle Mountain–Lake St. Clair National Park / Private Tasmanian Devil Encounter

-Mornings bring stunning opportunities to capture Cradle Mountain’s jagged profile reflecting in Dove Lake’s still waters.
-Adjust exposure for the dramatic contrast of jagged peaks against the deep blues of the alpine lake.
-On guided hikes, anticipate encounters with wombats trundling through button grass moors and echidnas rooting for insects beneath ancient King Billy pines in moss-drenched forests.
+Mornings offer golden light and the chance to capture Cradle Mountain’s ragged profile reflected in the still waters of Dove Lake.
+Adjust exposure for the dramatic contrast of jagged peaks against the shimmering blue of the alpine lake.
+On guided hikes, anticipate encounters with wombats trundling through button grass moors and echidnas rooting for insects beneath ancient King Billy pines in moss-covered forests.

 Later, we'll tour a nearby conservation sanctuary working to protect and sustain the endangered Tasmanian devil.
-Our visit offers a rare opportunity to photograph and learn about these elusive nocturnal species.
+Our visit offers a rare opportunity to photograph and learn about this elusive nocturnal species.
 The sanctuary is involved with breeding, release and re-introduction of Tasmanian devils, in addition to field monitoring of wild populations and orphan rehabilitation.
-It houses the closely related spotted-tail and eastern quolls, offering a trifecta of Australia’s three largest carnivorous marsupials.
-We'll also take a night walk back into the national park one evening to look for wild Tasmanian devils, quolls, wombats and possums.
+It also houses the closely related spotted-tail and eastern quolls, offering a trifecta of Australia’s three largest carnivorous marsupials.
+One evening, we'll take a night walk back into the national park to look for wild Tasmanian devils, quolls, wombats and possums.

 Day 10: Marakoopa Cave Private Tour / Central Plateau Conservation Area / Derwent Valley

 This morning, head to Marakoopa Cave in Mole Creek Karst National Park for a private tour of this dramatic limestone cavern.
-This immense structure contains two underground streams, large, vaulted chambers, expanses of glittering flowstone and dramatic stalagmites, plus a sparkling display of bioluminescent glowworms.
+This immense structure contains two underground streams, large vaulted chambers, expanses of glittering flowstone and impressive stalagmites, plus a sparkling display of bioluminescent glowworms.
 Our Photo Expedition Leaders offer helpful tips for shooting inside the darkened cavern to showcase its natural features.
-Emerging into daylight, continue south through the wild regions of the Central Plateau, where golden moorlands and glacial tarns create endless landscape possibilities.
+Emerging into daylight, continue south through the wild Central Plateau, where golden moorlands and glacial tarns create endless landscape subjects.

 Continue to our secluded accommodation in the remote Derwent Valley, where we settle in for the next two nights.
 As dusk falls, enjoy the tranquil surroundings and, when skies are clear, take advantage of excellent conditions for night sky photography.